isomerpages/enterprisesg-sac-old/_services/1-training.md

 ---
 layout: leftnav-page-content
-title: Training Services
+title: Training, Courses & Seminars
 permalink: /services/training/
 breadcrumb: training
 collection_name: services
 ---

-## Training Courses and Seminars

 SAC has more than 20 years of experience in providing training to assist organisations in understanding and applying accreditation criteria to international standards.